noeg18/My-Projects/README.md

 ### What I learned:
--How to program rather than just code (first time working towards deliberately ambiguous instructions - difficult but worth it!)
+- How to program rather than just code (first time working towards deliberately ambiguous instructions - difficult but worth it!)
--It is imporant to be intentional about design and how classes will interact from the beginning -However, always be prepared to refactor significantly as you understand the objective more
+- It is imporant to be intentional about design and how classes will interact from the beginning
+- However, always be prepared to refactor significantly as you understand the objective more